robotmay/dcos-docs/1.10/tutorials/dcos-101/service-discovery.md

 <table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;"><b>Important:</b> Mesosphere does not support this tutorial, associated scripts, or commands, which are provided without warranty of any kind.
 The purpose of this tutorial is to demonstrate capabilities, and may not be suited for use in a production environment.
 Before using a similar solution in your environment, you must adapt, validate, and test.</td> </tr> </table>

 # Objective
-Your application in the previous part used `redis.marathon.l4lb.thisdcos.directory:6379` as the address for connecting to redis.
-As redis might be running on any agent in the cluster (and furthermore on different ports), how does this address link to the actual running redis instance?
+Your [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py) in the previous part of this tutorial used `redis.marathon.l4lb.thisdcos.directory` as the address for connecting to Redis, with a port of 6379.
+As Redis might be running on any agent in the cluster, and potentially on different ports, how does this address resolve to the actual running Redis instance?
-In this section, you will learn about DC/OS service discovery by exploring the different options for service discovery for apps in DC/OS.
+In this section, you will learn about DC/OS service discovery by exploring the different options available for apps in DC/OS.

-# Steps
+# Service Discovery
-  [Service discovery](/docs/1.10/networking/) allows you to connect to your applications without necessarily knowing where they are running.
-Service discovery is particularly useful in cases where applications may fail and be restarted on a different host.
+  Service discovery allows you to connect to your applications without necessarily knowing where they are running.
+This is particularly useful in cases where applications may fail and be restarted on a different host.

-  DC/OS provides two options for service discovery: Mesos-DNS and Named virtual IPs.
+  DC/OS provides two options for service discovery:

+  1. Mesos-DNS
+  1. Named Virtual IPs.

-  * SSH into your cluster to see how these service discovery methods work: `dcos node ssh --master-proxy --leader`,
+SSH into the Mesos master node in your cluster to see how these different service discovery methods work:

-  <a name="mesosdns"></a>
+`dcos node ssh --master-proxy --leader`

+# Mesos-DNS

-  * [Mesos-DNS](/docs/1.10/networking/mesos-dns/) assigns a Mesos-DNS for every Marathon app.
-The naming pattern is  *task.scheduler.mesos* and the default scheduler for jobs is `marathon`, so the Mesos-DNS name for your redis service is *redis.marathon.mesos*.
+  [Mesos-DNS](/docs/1.9/networking/mesos-dns/) assigns DNS entries for every Marathon app.
+The naming pattern for these entries is  *task.scheduler.mesos*

+  The default scheduler for jobs is [Marathon](https://dcos.io/docs/1.10/overview/architecture/components/#marathon), so the Mesos-DNS name for your Redis service is *redis.marathon.mesos*.

-  Let's use [dig](https://linux.die.net/man/1/dig) to retrieve the address record (also called the A record): `dig redis.marathon.mesos`.
+  Let's use the [dig](https://linux.die.net/man/1/dig) command to retrieve the address record (also called the A record).
+Dig is a command line utility to query DNS servers.
+When used without argument, it will use the system-wide configured DNS servers to query against, which in a DC/OS cluster is configured to point at Mesos-DNS:

+  `dig redis.marathon.mesos`

   The answer should be similar to this response: